Introducing the Chill Retrospective24-05-2023

 - Automated: Repositories and test suites ensure that it still works even after making changes.

-- Deployment Ready: Whether to deploy is a business decision, not a technical one.
+- Deployable: Whether to deploy is a business decision, not a technical one.

 - Reviewed by Users and Customers.
 Your first line of defense against building the wrong thing.